 Echocardiogram: An echocardiogram uses sound waves to examine how well the heart is functioning.
 Patients with pericardial mesothelioma often experience chest pressure caused by a pericardial effusion, the buildup of fluid in the pericardium.
 Pressure from the pericardial effusion makes the heart work harder and beat irregularly.
 An echocardiogram can pick up on these symptoms and help diagnose pericardial mesothelioma.

-Diagnostic specialists called pathologists need to collect samples from the tumor mass or fluid buildup they found via an imaging test to confirm a mesothelioma diagnosis.
-The procedure they use to collect these samples is called a biopsy.
+The procedure pathologists use to collect samples from the tumor mass or fluid buildup is called a biopsy.
 A biopsy can be surgical or non-surgical.

 Thoracoscopy: A thoracoscopy is used to diagnose pleural mesothelioma.
 During this procedure, a surgeon makes a few small incisions in the patient's chest.
 Through these incisions, the surgeon inserts a camera and a device capable of retrieving a tissue sample from the pleural cavity.
 The small incisions used in a thoracoscopy are beneficial because it reduces a patient’s recovery time after the procedure is completed.